boystrange/ProgramVerification/src/Chapter/Existential.lagda.md

 which is one of the few symbols that have a special meaning and are reserved by Agda.

-We can prove that `∣` is a total order on natural number by showing that it is reflexive, antisymmetric and transitive.
+We can prove that `∣` is a partial order on natural number by showing that it is reflexive, antisymmetric and transitive.
 Reflexivity is shown by taking `1` as witness along with the proof that `1` is the left unit of multiplication.

 ```
 ∣-refl : {x : ℕ} -> x ∣ x